 Epidural Nerve Damage Lawsuit Quick Answers

-Is irreversible nerve damage a possibility?
-Yes.
-Nerve injury that is permanent is extremely unusual, but… Here’s the risks of long-term complications following a spinal or epidural injection:
+Yes, irreversible nerve damage is a possibility.
+Nerve injury that is permanent is extremely unusual, but… Here’s the risks of permanent damage following a spinal or epidural injection:

 Between 1 in 23,500 and 1 in 50,500 spinal or epidural injections cause permanent damage.